Jump into character rendering with portrait illustration!

 Founder and Senior Instructor

 Clint is an illustrator and concept artist who has worked on Magic: The Gathering, D&D, Smite, Artifact, and for companies such as ImagineFX, Simon & Schuster, and Scholastic.
-He served as a Senior Art Supervisor with Blizzard.
+He also served as a Senior Art Supervisor with Blizzard.
 Trained in traditional and digital media, Clint has twenty years of experience teaching art and is the creator of the Swatches Youtube art channel.

 If you are unsure if you have the skill necessary for this class, please contact Clint at firstname.lastname@example.org and include a link to your online gallery, and we will let you know.